 A. Except for those plants and plant parts specifically designated above, it is prohibited to possess, destroy, injure, deface, remove, dig, or otherwise disturb from its natural state all other plants or the parts or products thereof on federally-owned lands within the park [36 CFR §2.1 (1 )(1 )(ii)].
 This includes various other fruits, berries, nuts, greens, bulbs, tubers, roots, and other plant parts or products which may, traditionally, have been considered to be edible or to have medicinal uses.
 Of particular note is American Ginseng which is regulated by the state of West Virginia but illegal to harvest or possess on NPS land.

 Justification: The gathering or possession of other fruits, berries, nuts, greens, bulbs, tubers, roots, etc. not designated in 2.1 (c)(2) is prohibited

 (a)(2) Feeding, touching, teasing, frightening, or intentionally disturbing of wildlife nesting, breeding, or other activities

 Note: Birdwatching is encouraged as a recreational opportunity for visitors; however, the use of any type of bird call, manual or electric, in order to draw birds in for viewing is intentionally disturbing nesting, breeding, and other activities, and is therefore prohibited.
 This prohibition does not apply to game species (e.g. turkey, waterfowl) or nuisance species (crow) as identified in the WV State Hunting Regulations.

-A. Hunting is specifically mandated by Federal statutory law within the New River Gorge National River (NERI), The Gauley River National Recreation Area (GARI) and the Bluestone National Scenic River (BLUE).
+A. Hunting is specifically mandated by Federal statutory law within the New River Gorge National Park and Preserve (NERI), The Gauley River National Recreation Area (GARI) and the Bluestone National Scenic River (BLUE).